tisem-digital-marketing/smwa-assignment-online-reputation-student/README.md

 from a terminal when your working directory is this folder, **or** use the Git pane inside RStudio (top right corner) to push using the green "up" arrow.

+## Grading Information

+* Points for each question are clearly marked in the answer document.
+* Disputes over grades earned in the assignment must be made in writing, no later than 48 hours after their release.
+You must clearly state which questions you think are graded incorrectly.
+* Disputes take the form of a request for the assignment to be regraded in **full.** Your grade may increase or decrease as a result of a regrade.
+* The grading rubric used by the assessor is available in this repository

 ## Template Meta-Information